 At the time, the charges against the former officer were extremely rare.
 A jury found him guilty of involuntary manslaughter.

-That sentiment changed in the last year or so, as a new California law mandates that prosecutors might find that a police officer's use of force was "necessary" as opposed to "reasonable."
+Charging officers has become easier as a new California law mandates that prosecutors might find that a police officer's use of force was "necessary" as opposed to "reasonable."

-The political climate and the desire to hold officers accountable for their actions has also changed with the May 2020 death of George Floyd at the hands of former officer Derek Chauvin, who a jury in Minneapolis ound guilty of 2nd-degree murder, 3rd-degree murder and manslaughter in April 2021.
+The political climate and the desire to hold officers accountable for their actions has also changed with the May 2020 death of George Floyd at the hands of former officer Derek Chauvin, who a jury in Minneapolis found guilty of 2nd-degree murder, 3rd-degree murder and manslaughter in April 2021.

 Here's a look at the Bay Area officers charged with crimes related to deadly or excessive use of force.
 In most of the cases, the officers have entered not guilty pleas: